 Fixer-Leeco, Lairson, Fixer, and Cave Fork Road (2)

 While I really enjoy the more technical sections of the DBBB, I feel safe saying that the Fixer-Leeco string is arguably the best “bang for buck” on the DBBB.
 With 8 miles of all but completely unbroken gravel and dirt, this leg is also the longest continuous off-road section the Byway.
 Mostly gravel over hard-packed sand, the section through Fixer includes some fairly weathered but well-travelled trail, including a handful of creek crossings through more old oil property.
 While I consider this section “easy” under dry conditions, some of the downhill sections can become heavily rutted following summer thunderstorms.
 Ultimately, Fixer is a great section for newer adventure riders looking to hone their off-road skills in ruts and water before stepping up to the intermediate challenges.

-Terrain: dirt, gravel, hard-packed sand, active creek beds
+Terrain: dirt, gravel, hard-packed sand, weather ruts, active creek beds

-Hazards: Vehicle traffic, creek crossings, and rutted trails follow heavy rainfall
+Hazards: Vehicle traffic, creek crossings, and rutted trails after heavy rainfall